codeverything/awesome-projects/README.md

 - [x] Sync latest branch with your forked repository before changing things
 - [x] Add your code in appropriate folder along with setup instructions and usage if requried
 - [x] Before commiting try to make it in format with [Prettier](https://prettier.io/)
-- [x] Congrats, You made your first commit.
+- [x] 🎉Congrats!!, You've made your contribution.